Mariamajib/spring_2023_vail-Mariamajib/Day_08/README.md

  * Exploding gradient is when the derivatives are large then the gradient will increase exponentially as we propagate down the model until they eventually explode.

 ## Challenging, interesting, or exciting aspects of today's assignment
-* It was interesting viewing the grahical representations of the various types of acttivation functions and learning their applications.
+* It was interesting viewing the graphical representations of the various types of acttivation functions and learning their applications.

 ## Additional resources used